Peterson Joseph: Club career

 Joseph played for Haitian League side Aigle Noir AC before moving to Portuguese side SC Braga in the European mid-season transfer window.
 Joseph had a year-long loan spell with SC Braga's affiliate team FC Vizela, who were playing in the Portuguese Second Division at the time.
 Joseph was a member of the team that made it to the final of the UEFA Europa League.

 Joseph joined Major League Soccer club Sporting Kansas City on September 1, 2011 and made his initial appearance with the club on October 1, 2011 in the 83rd minute against the San Jose Earthquakes.
 In 2012, he was a member of the team that won the U.S. Open Cup.
 A year later, he won the 2013 MLS Championship.
 He stayed with the club for three years in total before his contract was terminated on August 11, 2014.

 After unsuccessful trials in Tanzania and Malaysia, he signed with Delhi Premier League club Sudeva Moonlight on October 1, 2016.
+After stints at Hang Yuen and Tempête FC, Joseph joined Pèlerin FC in 2021.